SpecFact CLI Documentation

 This repository owns the core CLI documentation set for SpecFact.
 Use it as the canonical starting point when a user still needs orientation around what SpecFact is, why it exists, what value it provides, and how to get started.

-SpecFact is the validation and alignment layer for software delivery.
+SpecFact is the AI-bloat defense and validation CLI for Python-first AI-assisted and brownfield delivery.
 The core docs explain the product story, runtime lifecycle, bootstrap path, and the handoff into deeper module-owned workflows.

 For module-specific deep functionality, use the canonical modules docs site at https://modules.specfact.io/.
 The canonical modules docs site owns the detailed guides for bundle workflows, adapters, and module authoring.